zapier/resthooks/posts/profiles/how-active-campaign-uses-rest-hooks.md

 ActiveCampaign has been committed to developers from the very beginning.
 They built their REST API 3-5 years ago to begin fostering a developer community and since then they've grown their platform to the point where load from API polling would sometimes disrupt service.

-About a year ago, ActiveCampaign implemented REST hooks.
+About a year ago, ActiveCampaign implemented REST Hooks.
 Their server load has been reduced and they get fewer support tickets regarding polling.

-Let's take a look at how exactly ActiveCampaign uses REST hooks.
+Let's take a look at how exactly ActiveCampaign uses REST Hooks.

 <table>
   <tr>